×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One way to find a place to live in Japan is to use a real estate agent.
 Real estate agents can help you find a place that meets your needs and budget.
 You can also search online for rental listings, or contact local universities or companies to inquire about housing options.
 Additionally, you can look for classified ads in newspapers or on bulletin boards in public places.
-Finally, you can ask friends or family who live in Japan for advice and recommendations," remarked one member in Japan.
+Finally, you can ask friends or family who live in Japan for advice and recommendations," explained one expat living in Japan.

 View More Answers